The-Yak-Collective/yakcollective/newsletters/2023-01-15 yakcon part 2.md

 >
 > But even the most unrealistic sim games speak directly to this ever-present, essential, structural truth to the reality we inhabit.
 These games reenforce that the world is always more complicated than it looks.
 They teach us that the laws governing the material outcomes we live with don’t care at all about our virtue or intentions — that the Covid virus doesn’t care whether you trust Tony Fauci and the supply chain doesn’t care whether you’d prefer the items you purchase be made in your own country.
 And most importantly, they teach us how to model, analyze, and problem-solve in the face of such a complex, cruel, and indifferent world and ignore hucksters offering us easy remedies.

-And that's just the speakers.
+And that’s just the speakers.

 YakCon Part Two is shaping up to be as fun as Part One.
 Come and join the party.
 Register for Part Two [here](../yakcon%202023.md) and go [here](../join.md) to access to the YC Discord.